plutoinc/pluto-declaration/README.md

 PLUTO's frontend team is used to ReactJS a lot.
 But we don't want to any learning burden except blockChain knowledge.

-We might need and apply Vue or Angular later(Maybe after Poc).
+We might need and apply Vue or Angular later.
 But React is a pretty good library and we think it's fastest way to develop product at least in our team.

 #### Why Typescript?